-As BCIC executes on its mission under the leadership of its President and CEO, it will focus on program delivery and on ensuring programs are effective and meeting the needs of companies involved with technology and innovation.
-BCIC will continue to work closely with the Ministry of Advanced Education, Innovation and Technology and other partners to maintain a clear understanding of future directions, and will align capacity and programs in accordance with funding levels.
+As BCIC executes on its mission, it will focus on program delivery and on ensuring programs are effective and meeting the needs of companies involved with technology and innovation.
+BCIC will work closely with the Ministry of Technology, Innovation and Citizens' Services and other partners to maintain a clear understanding of future directions, and will align capacity and programs in accordance with funding levels.